btcpayserver/btcpayserver-doc/docs/CustomIntegration.md

 # Using the BTCPay API for Custom Integration

-BTCPay implements the same API as Bitpay for creating and managing invoices.
+BTCPay Server implements the same API as Bitpay for creating and managing invoices.

-Migrating from BitPay to BTCPay normally is as easy as changing a URL.
+Migrating from BitPay to BTCPay Server normally is as easy as changing a URL.

-While Bitpay only allows one account for one merchant, BTCPay allows a user to manage multiple stores.
+While Bitpay only allows one account for one merchant, BTCPay Server allows a user to manage multiple stores.

 # Official Client Libraries